Raising backyard poultry is a fun and fulfilling hobby. Unfortunately, as with any pet, chickens are no stranger to health issues.

 These mail-in labs include:

 If your sick chicken dies and you did not receive a diagnosis from your veterinarian, I would highly recommend sending the body off for a necropsy.
 If additional chickens should fall ill, you can use the information from the necropsy to treat other chickens.
 Find your local necropsy lab here.

 If you would like additional information about your sick chicken, please consider the links below.

+Unfortunately, I am not able to personally respond to emails regarding sick chickens, so please do not send any questions by email.
 I would like to offer an alternative.
 My Hens & Hives Facebook group is a good place to share your pictures and questions and I will do my best to answer them.
 Join Hens & Hives here.